Touching The Lives Of Billions Worldwide: Lead Free Solder

 To make titanium powder, titanium metal is melted using a standard commercial process, then it is heated and precisely guided by an Ames Laboratory-patented pour tube into a high-intensity atomization nozzle, also patented at Ames Laboratory.
 The metal is then sprayed out in a fine droplet mist.
 Each droplet quickly cools and solidifies, creating a collection of many tiny spheres, forming fine titanium powder.
 Inventors of the nozzle or pour tube are Iver Anderson, Robert Terstra, Matt Besser, Daniel Sordelet, Joel Rieken of Ames Laboratory and Alan Hartman, Edward Argetsinger, Jeffrey Hansen, Jake Paige, Paul Turner of the Albany Research Center.

-The Laboratory’s patents are exclusively licensed to Iowa Powder Atomization Technologies (IPAT), Ames, IA, a start-up company founded by two former Ames Laboratory employees, Joel Rieken and Andy Heidloff.
+The Laboratory’s patents were exclusively licensed to Iowa Powder Atomization Technologies (IPAT), Ames, IA, a start-up company founded by two former Ames Laboratory employees, Joel Rieken and Andy Heidloff.
 Iowa Powder Atomization Technologies was one of three winners of the Department of Energy’s America’s Next Top Energy Innovator Challenge in 2012.
 The challenge recognizes some of the most innovative and promising startup companies that took an option to license DOE-funded technologies.
 IPAT also won the 2012 John Pappajohn Iowa Business Plan Competition, honoring top business plans of companies in business for four years or less, with an aim of stimulating business development.
+In 2014, IPAT was acquired by Praxair, a Fortune 250 company and one of the world’s largest producers of gases and surface coatings.
+In 2015, Praxair announced they had begun to market titanium powder.